jsorrell/CarpetSkyAdditions/docs/en_us/datapack.md

 datapack [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fjsorrell%2FCarpetSkyAdditions%2Ftree%2FHEAD%2Fdatapack)
 and edit to your liking.

-Disable the built in datapack and enable your edited one instead.
+Disable the built-in datapack and enable your edited one instead.

 ---